-Any court orders previously granted must also be attached.
+Any previously agreed separation agreement and/or court orders granted must also be attached.

-The applicant should bring three copies of the Family law civil bill to the Circuit Court office one to be kept on file at the court, one for your records and one to be served on the respondent.
+The applicant should bring three copies of the family law civil bill to the Circuit Court office - one to be kept on file at the court, one for your records and one to be served on the respondent.
 Two stamped copies are returned to the applicant and the original signed versions is retained by the court office.